Christina's Husband and Kid Opening Presents

 • Communicate the plan to family ("Here's what the next two weeks look like")

-• Block protected time on calendar before it fills up
+• Block protected time on your calendar before it fills up

 During the Busy Season: